 Now the industry seems to have recovered, growing in 2011 even faster than before the 18-month recession, which officially ended in June 2009.
-But Parrish said he isn't sure the current rate of growth can be sustained.

 "I don't know that we will continue at 10 percent each year," Parrish said.
 "But I think things will be on the positive side and we will have steady growth the next two or three years."

 Brad Dean, president and CEO of the Myrtle Beach Area Chamber of Commerce, called lower gas prices a good sign but added that "many consumers are still faced with economic uncertainty and increased payroll withholding."

 Myrtle Beach is the heart of the state's tourism industry, where an estimated 14 million visitors a year flock to the area's beaches, 100-plus golf courses and 1,700 restaurants.

 "Myrtle Beach has seen an increase in tourism in the last few years in large part to more promotion and new air service," he said.
 "Despite continued economic uncertainty, consumers are still traveling, and affordability is the key."

 During the past two weeks, new direct flights between Myrtle Beach and Philadelphia, Baltimore and Toronto have started.
 Earlier this year, Myrtle Beach opened a larger and renovated $113 million airport terminal.

 Parrish said that while overall tourism spending is at a record level, a key tourism indicator - revenue per available hotel or motel room - still has not quite reached pre-recession levels.
 But he said he expects that will happen this year.